|Guide||♦||46 Triplogs||Active Topic|

 Amazing destination & route!

-The trail ascends immediately from the trailhead until it reaches the sign-in/register here book and a metal gate.
+The trail ascends immediately from the trailhead until it reaches the sign-in, "register here" book, and a metal gate.
 After walking through the metal gate in the barbed-wire fence, the trail descends immediately.
-The trail continues down until a level area is reached.
-Here there is another gate in a barbed wire fence, just prior to the Dogie Tank at the 2 miles mark.
+The trail continues down until reaching a level area.
+There is another gate in a barbed-wire fence, just before Dogie Tank at the 2 miles mark.
 While there was water in Dogie Tank, the stock pond has many animal prints going toward it, and by the murky look of the water, I wouldn't recommend it for any human consumption.
-Interestingly, the original trail description I read mentioned two other tanks prior to Dogie, but we were not able to find/see either one.
+Interestingly, I read the original trail description mentioned two other tanks before Dogie, but we could not find/see either one.

-From the Dogie tank, the trail ascends slightly on a trail of river rock stone.
+From the Dogie tank, the trail ascends slightly on river rock stone.
 The trail then descends, and the trail switches from river rock to red rock.
 The rock formations in view are stunning, and they only get better as sycamore canyon proper comes into view.
-There are many forays into and out of drainages and smaller canyons, with some sections of trail being quite steep.
+There are many forays into and out of drainages and smaller canyons, with some trail sections being quite steep.
 There is a lot of up and down on this trail.

 Eventually, Sycamore creek comes into view.
 After this year's wet spring, there were many large pools of water visible from the trail.
-In an earlier visit, this hike looked much different... not green and lush with lots of water, but brown and red desert with no water to speak of!
+In an earlier visit, this hike looked much different.
+Neither green nor lush with lots of water, but brown and red desert with no water!
 Granted, our last hike on this trail was in May 2002, during the drought.

-The final descent into the canyon leads to a sandy area just prior to the river rock-filled sycamore creek bed, which is dry except for some pools (as mentioned previously, depending on the weather and season).
+The canyon's final descent leads to a sandy area just before the river rock-filled sycamore creek bed, which is dry except for some pools (as mentioned previously, depending on the weather and season).
 In our previous trip, the creek bed had enormous cairns set up to "lead" the way.
 Either by way of people or weather, these extremely large cairns are no longer present.
 The cairns I speak of were approximately 3 feet in height!
 Speaking of cairns, this trail is exceedingly well cairned.
-Cairned to the point of being ridiculous really, the trail itself is very well defined in almost 95% of its entirety.
-The silliness comes in putting cairns next to a very-well defined trail, where it doesn't turn, etc. I suppose the excessive cairns can give one a feeling of security, if it is needed.
+Cairned to a ridiculous point, yet the trail is well defined, almost 95% of its entirety.
+The silliness comes in putting cairns next to a very-well defined trail, where it doesn't turn, etc. I suppose excessive cairns can give one a feeling of security if it is needed.

 The trail crosses the creek bed and picks up on the other side.
 From here, the trail climbs and follows along a flat area with many nice campsites.
 Shortly, the trail encounters another gate through a barb-wired fence leads into an area of many cacti.
 Soon, the trail comes to the trail junction with the Sycamore Trail.
-This trip turns right onto Sycamore Creek, leading to Taylor Cabin which is 3.5 miles off.
+This trip turns right onto Sycamore Creek, leading to Taylor Cabin, which is 3.5 miles off.
 The Dogie Trail is 5.4 miles from the trailhead to this junction.
-After the trail junction, the trail descends and there are good views of Sycamore Creek on the right side.
+After the trail junction, the trail descends, and there are good views of Sycamore Creek on the right side.
 The trail goes up and down some amount of times before ending up on a flat area called Airport Mesa.
-Airport Mesa has a number of good campsites, but no water supply.
+Airport Mesa has several good campsites, but no water supply.
 After a couple of miles, the trail drops down into a drainage, comes up again, and then descends into Jack's Canyon.
-After ascending up the other side of Jack's Canyon, the trail goes through another gate in a barbed-wire fence.
-The trail continues on for another mile or so, ascending and descending, until the trail comes upon another trail junction.
+After ascending the other side of Jack's Canyon, the trail goes through another gate in a barbed-wire fence.
+The trail continues for another mile or so, ascending and descending until you reach another trail junction.
 There is a gate and barbed-wire fence to the left through which is Taylor Cabin trail 66.
 To the right a short trail descends down to Taylor Cabin.

 The Taylor Cabin site has a historic cabin used by cowboys in the 19xxs along with a corral, a cave storage area, a toilet area (!!!), and pools said by others encountered on the trail to be rather reliable.
-The pools themselves are beautiful, clear and deep with large stones at the bottom.
-There are many nice campsites by Taylor Cabin, but this trip we were fortunate to have the site all to ourselves (due to a number of hailstorms on our hike in, :P).
+The pools themselves are beautiful, clear, and deep with large stones at the bottom.
+There are many nice campsites by Taylor Cabin, but this trip, we were fortunate to have the site all to ourselves (due to several hailstorms on our hike in, :P).
 Be sure to sign the guest book in the Cabin cupboard!
-The cabin also has a working stove and heater, both installed in 1997 thanks to the Forest Service.
-The cabin has a number of things that people have left, from folding chairs to small Coleman propane tanks in the cupboard.
-The cabin has a large wooden table, and even a multitude of wrought iron pots and pans to use on the stove.
+The cabin also has a working stove and heater.
+Both were installed in 1997 thanks to the Forest Service.
+The cabin has some things that people have left, from folding chairs to small Coleman propane tanks in the cupboard.
+The cabin has a large wooden table, and even a slew of wrought iron pots and pans to use on the stove.

 We highly recommend this hike.
-Sycamore canyon is beautiful, with many spectacular views.
-The Taylor Cabin area has lots of interesting areas to investigate.
+Sycamore Canyon is beautiful, with many spectacular views.
+The Taylor Cabin area has lots of intriguing places to investigate.
 Enjoy!